FREE CONSULTATIONS

-Pennsylvania Criminal Law – Running or Walking Away from Police
+Pennsylvania Criminal Law – Running or Walking Away From Police

 Many criminal cases in Philadelphia for drug possession, drug dealing and illegal gun possession (Violation of PA’s Uniform Firearms Act, VUFA) often involve situations where the defendant ran or tried to walk away from police.
 While running or walking away, the defendant may drop contraband which is then recovered by police, or the defendant may be chased, stopped and frisked.